 A practical course for acupuncturists combining diagnosis and treatment of women from pre-conception to pregnancy related conditions to post-birth replenishment.
-In addition, the treatment of male fertility issues is also covered.

 Acupuncture is a popular treatment choice for infertility and for women looking to avoid medication during pregnancy.
 This course builds on undergraduate training in these areas to fully equip attendees to increase effectiveness and confidence.

 Each teaching day will contain both theory and practice.
 Teaching methods will include patients in class, videos and photos.
 You will be given written electronic materials to support all lectures.

 There will be a written exam at the end of the course that you will need to pass in order to complete the course.
 The exam consists of multi choice questions and short answer questions and will be based on what you have learnt throughout the course.